SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package

 NOTE! – You can deploy the SCCM script to a Device collection if required, but in this scenario, I wanted to test this with only one device.

-SCCM Run Script Deployment Step by Step Guide - Uninstall 7Zip without Package 24
+SCCM Run Script Deployment Step-by-Step Guide - Uninstall 7Zip without Package - Fig.29

-SCCM Run Script Deployment Step by Step Guide – Uninstall 7Zip without Package 29
+SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package – Fig.29

 From the Run Script Wizard, select the script name Adobe Acrobat Reader x64 and click on the Next button to continue.

-SCCM Run Script Deployment Step by Step Guide - Uninstall 7Zip without Package 25
+SCCM Run Script Deployment Step-by-Step Guide - Uninstall 7Zip without Package - Fig.30

-SCCM Run Script Deployment Step by Step Guide – Uninstall 7Zip without Package 30
+SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package – Fig.30

 Script Type: PowerShell